When a Hurricane Threatens

 The primary purpose of the four- and five-day track forecast map is that the hurricane center wants people to simply be aware of the storm and to begin thinking how they will react in the event it continues to proceed in their direction.
 Because of its geographic proximity to the Caribbean, often the Florida Keys may be in the stippled area, but end up not being impacted by a storm.

 What do I do if I'm in the Florida Keys and a hurricane threatens the region?

 Throughout the summer and fall, Keys emergency management officials keep in constant touch with the National Hurricane Center, based in Miami.
 And the Keys tourism council has a formal communications program, in cooperation with emergency officials, to let visitors know of any need to evacuate.
-Local media reports and official information fax transmissions to lodging facilities provide updates and details about possible evacuation orders.
+Local media reports and official advisories to lodging facilities provide updates and details about possible evacuation orders.
 If you hear of a storm threat, check with the registration office, visit the Florida Keys Web site at www.fla-keys.com or, while in the Keys, call the visitor assistance line at 1-800-771-KEYS.
 Should a storm threaten, for safety reasons, visitors are always asked to leave the Keys first.
 Although emergency officials will err on the side of caution, evacuation orders are only given if there is a significant storm threat.

 What do I do if I don't understand English very well?

 The Keys tourism council contracts with a round-the-clock, multilingual visitor assistance line for vacationers once they are in the Keys.
 Call 1-800-771-KEYS for any translation or information assistance.